-An employee leaving the service at any time in his/her vacation year before he/she has had his/her vacation shall be entitled to a proportionate payment of salary or wages in lieu of such vacation.
-Should an employee die, his/her estate shall be credited with the value of vacation credits owing him/her.
+An employee leaving the service at any time in their vacation year before they have had their vacation shall be entitled to a proportionate payment of salary or wages in lieu of such vacation.
+Should an employee die, their estate shall be credited with the value of vacation credits owing them.